RTCConf/Agora-Signaling-Tutorial-Web/README.en.md

 const AGORA_CERTIFICATE_ID = 'hijklmn'
 ```

+Then put the file 'AgoraSig-*.js' you got under the path '/src/assets/vendor'.
 Run npm to install dependency and use gulp to publish dist

 ``` bash
 # install dependency